joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

   Busy indicator on Image Plaque and Dual Profile
   Turn mm lines on floor grid on and off
   InsertPart() function to Limpet.
+  Boxframe primitive.
+  U-Beam primitive
+  Two more basic textures for platelets

 Fixed
   Renaming the current file, switching projects, then reopening project via the recent projects menu